Fermentation Food Safety, What Irish Kitchens Must Know

 Why Litmus Paper Isn’t Good Enough

-What the FSAI expects:
+Here’s what the FSAI expects:

 • Written pH readings in a log